russellPoole/microblog/notes/ch04_database.md

 - This will generate the first migration, which is a set of instructions to generate the users table that will map to the `User` database model.
 - Alembic can create this migration automatically, and will automatically populate the migration script with changes needed to the database schema to match the application models.
-- Because there is no previous database in this case, the automatic migratino will add the entire User model to the migration script.
+- Because there is no previous database in this case, the automatic migration will add the entire User model to the migration script.
 - Subsequent migrations may just be adding or removing a column, thereby only modifying the schema.
 - The generated script is now part of the project and must remain with source control.
 - The generated script has two functions: `upgrade()` and `downgrade()`